Ananthuchandran/LEET.C/README.md

 # reverse string
 # reverse an integer
-# simple and efficient way
+# simple and efficient way!